seeddisperser/standard-toolkit/.changeset/sharp-spiders-juggle.md

 '@accelint/design-toolkit': patch
 ---

-Added the initial scaffolding for documentation to the existingcomponents.
+Added the initial scaffolding for documentation to the existing components.